Packet-Level Traffic Modeling with Heavy-Tailed Payload and Inter-Arrival Distributions for Digital Twins: System Model

-Hidden Markov models provide a compact way to describe time series that move between a small number of latent states \cite{18626}.
-They assume an unobserved state that evolves as a Markov chain over time and, at each step, produces an observation from a state specific distribution.
-In our setting the states represent regimes such as buffering, steady streaming, and idle, and the observations are the normalized payload length and \ac{IAT} of each packet.
+\\ This factorization is shown in Fig.~\ref{fig:system_model}.
+The upper section of the figure illustrates the components and processes involved in the training phase, while the lower section depicts the generation phase that occurs once training is complete.
+The \ac{HMM} captures when traffic switches between coarse behavioral modes such as buffering, steady streaming, and idle, and how long it remains in each mode, while the \ac{MDN} captures the heavy-tailed and multimodal packet statistics within each mode.
+In this sense, the hybrid model is a compact surrogate for the objectives.
+The state process addresses $\mathcal{D}_{\mathrm{temp}}$, and the conditional emission model addresses $\mathcal{D}_{\mathrm{marg}}$ and $\mathcal{D}_{\mathrm{div}}$.

 Standard \ac{HMM} training uses the \ac{EM} algorithm, which alternates between an expectation step (E-step) that computes state posteriors given the current parameters and a maximization step (M-step) that updates the parameters to increase the data likelihood \cite{18626}.
 Such training often starts from random parameters or from a simple clustering of the data.
-On heavy-tailed packet traces this initialization can lead to unstable state distributions and poor local optima.
+On heavy-tailed packet traces, this initialization can lead to unstable state distributions and poor local optima.
 We therefore devote the next subsection to a tailored initialization that already encodes an explicit idle state in the tail, initializes the core states from data driven clusters, and adds weak priors on the transition probabilities.
 This makes the \ac{HMM} more stable from the first EM iterations and yields state sequences that can reliably supervise the \ac{MDN}.